siran/writing/books/A Maxwell Universe/A Maxwell Universe - 101 From Darkness, Light.md

 By counting loops or causal steps, operational awareness defines durations.
 Time is an emergent count, not an external parameter.

-Distance emerges by tracking how many causal steps connect two subnodes.
-If a signal travels from $n_i$ to $n_j$ through a minimal chain of length $L_{ij}$, then
+Distance also "emerges" by tracking how many causal steps connect two subnodes.
+If a signal travels from $n_i$ to $n_j$ through a minimal chain of length
+$L_{ij}$, then,

 $$
-d(n_i, n_j) \propto L_{ij}.
+d(n_i, n_j) \propto L_{ij}
 $$

-If no path exists, distance is infinite or undefined.
-If the only path returns to the same subnode, the round-trip count becomes an effective measure of separation.
+If no path exists, the distance is infinite or undefined.
+If the only available path returns to the same subnode, the round-trip count becomes an effective measure of separation.
 Distance is not a spatial coordinate but an operational measure of causal separation.

 These causal distances define an effective geometry.
-Observers attempt to embed subsets of subnodes into Euclidean spaces $\mathbb{R}^D$ such that Euclidean distances approximate causal distances:
+Observers attempt to map them into familiar spaces of some chosen dimension.

+More technically, we can think of a map $\mathcal{M}$ into a space of dimension
+$D$, where each event is assigned a point, and the distances between those points approximate the causal distances:

+$$
-$$ \|\Phi(n_i) - \Phi(n_j)\| \approx d(n_i, n_j). $$
+\|\mathcal{M}(n_i) - \mathcal{M}(n_j)\| \approx d(n_i, n_j).
+$$

-When such embeddings succeed with low distortion, observers perceive a
+When such embeddings succeed with low distortion, observers perceive the corresponding subnodes as forming a $D$-dimensional structure under
-$D$-dimensional space.
+$\mathcal{M}$.

 If multiple embeddings work, dimension is not unique.
+If none succeed, all maps
+$\mathcal{M}$ are defective and geometry is ill-defined.

-If none succeed, geometry fails.
-Space and dimension are not fundamental.
-They emerge from how operational awareness compresses relational patterns.
+Thus, space, time, and dimension are not fundamental; they arise from how operational awareness compresses relational patterns.

-Geometry, space, time, and distance arise only after repeated causal patterns are registered and organized into stable expectations.
-Beneath this lies a flux of interactions in darkness.
-Registration of change shapes a world.
+Geometry, space, time, and distance appear only after repeated causal patterns stabilize into expectations.

 ## 5. Space